 ‘Two days after our honeymoon, my husband was diagnosed with leukaemia.
 It became our illness.’

 Denise Kenny Byrne gained thousands of followers on Instagram for her down-to-earth beauty tips and humorous approach to life.
-But it was her reaction to her husband’s life-changing diagnosis that endeared her to so many
+But her reaction to her husband's life-changing diagnosis in 2018 is that endeared her to so many

 “Looking back, there were a few red flags.
 We flew to South Africa for a week of safari before heading to the Maldives.
 It was our dream trip but Ciaran just couldn’t shake what we thought was his winter cold.

 He struggled to walk up a tiny hill and was very tired.
 He slept quite a bit during the day which we put down to jet-lag and, most alarmingly, when he stepped on the scales in the hotel, he had dropped a considerable amount of weight.